kudelskisecurity/circom-ciminion/README.md

 The code and the unit tests located in this repository are part of the blog post published at https://research.kudelskisecurity.com/

-We have included a hardhat-circom configuration at `config/`.
+We have included our hardhat-circom configuration file at `config/`.

 # License